haltu/muuri/README.md

 **Parameters**

 * **comparer** &nbsp;&mdash;&nbsp; *array / function / string*
-  * Provide a comparer function, sort data keys as a string (separated with space) or a presorted array of items.
-It is recommended to use the sort data feature, because it allows you to cache the sort data and make the sorting faster.
+  * Provide a comparer function, sort data keys as a string (separated with space) or a pre-sorted array of items.
+When you provide a pre-sorted array of items you _must_ make sure that it contains _exactly_ the same item instances as exists currently in `grid._items` (retrievable safely via `grid.getItems()`), only change the order of items.
+Muuri does not validate the array of items you provide due to performance reasons.
 * **options.descending** &nbsp;&mdash;&nbsp; *boolean*
   * By default the items are sorted in ascending order.
 If you want to sort them in descending order set this to `true`.
+Note that this option has no effect when you provide a pre-sorted array of items.
   * Default value: `false`.
   * Optional.
 * **options.layout** &nbsp;&mdash;&nbsp; *boolean / function / string*